SCIP-Jack is a solver for the classic Steiner tree problem in graphs,

 BibTeX

-SCIP-Jack is part of SCIP and distributed under the ZIB Academic License.
-You are allowed to retrieve SCIP and SCIP-Jack as a member of a non-commercial and academic institution.
+SCIP-Jack is distributed under the ZIB Academic License.
+You are allowed to retrieve SCIP-Jack as a member of a non-commercial and academic institution.
 For commercial use or support please contact I²DAMO GmbH.

 For further questions, or in case of bugs/problems with SCIP-Jack, please contact Daniel Rehfeldt.